python-summit/swisspycon/README.md

 ## Location & Date

-The conference will take place in the University of Applied Sciences in Rapperswil SG.
+The conference will take place in the University of Applied Sciences in Rapperswil SG, on February 5th 2016.

 ![img](https://cloud.githubusercontent.com/assets/105168/8893359/bddb8cb4-338d-11e5-9132-ab82648678b4.jpg)

-The date is not yet fixed, it will be either end of January or beginning of February 2016.

 ## Interested?